Yigo, Guam: History

 The origin of the name "Yigo" is contested.
 Some state that it is derived from the Spanish word yugo, meaning "yoke".
 However, some sources refer to the area as Asyigo, meaning "the home of the person Yigo."
 Any record of such a person has been lost.

 Before contact with Europeans, Yigo had a large number of villages.
 Latte stone structure remnants around Mount Santa Rosa and Mataguac indicate significant populations.
 During the Spanish-Chamorro Wars of the late seventeenth century, settlements in Yigo included Hanom, Tarague, Hinapsan, and Upi (now Northwest Field).
 Hanom, in particular, was a critical refuge because of its freshwater spring.
 The August 1679 defeat of the CHamorus at Hanom by a force of Spaniards and their allies from Nisihan led by José de Quiroga y Losada was one of the fiercest battles of the conflict.
 Following the subjugation of the CHamoru, the much reduced population was relocated to six villages centered on churches in the center and south of the island.
 Northern areas, including Yigo, were open to hunters and fishermen but not settlement.

 In the early nineteenth century, wealthy residents of Hagåtña began purchasing fertile land in Yigo for agricultural uses.
 The area became known for producing cocoa beans, used to make hot chocolate for Hagåtña residents, as well as coffee, avocado, citrus, and copra.
 Upi was an important center of cattle ranching, while copra plantations were located along the northern coast, in particular.
 Following the Spanish–American War and beginning of the American administration, some Chamorus began to permanently settle in the north.
 The first elementary school in the area opened in 1912 and, in 1919, the U.S. administration authorized 25-year land use permits in Yigo.
 Our Lady of Lourdes Chapel was constructed in 1920; previously, Yigo residents journeyed to Hagåtña for mass.
 The first village store was started in 1925.
-However, by 1940, Yigo remained sparsely population with about 40 families.
+However, by 1940, Yigo remained sparsely populated with about 40 families.